-There is a sincerity and honesty in my children that I hope they carry through into adulthood.
+There is a sincerity and honesty in my children that I hope they carry with them into adulthood.
 My daughter is true to her spark in every way while my son is authentic in his sensitive and thoughtful nature.
 Their actions are transparent and it’s in their transparency that I see their authenticity.

 As their mother, I want to encourage and honour their true identities, but, that doesn’t mean I will allow my daughter to say hurtful things to another child, or adult, because her spunk can be challenging to reign in.
 Nor, will I let my son’s confidence cross the line into arrogance just because he might be acting in a manner true to how he feels in that moment.

-I know there is some truth in that last sentiment – we are only in control of our own actions and behaviours, but, still, I’m having an increasingly hard time putting up with ignorance under the guise of authenticity.
+I know there is some truth in that last sentiment – we are only in control of our own actions and behaviours, but, still, I’m having an increasingly hard time putting up with cruelty under the guise of authenticity.